SU_A_18

 [i] Sensei?

 [r] Yes.
 Sensei is a trainer in Japanese.
-My sensei, Eddy Weyens, he came to me, he gave a hand, he asks, “Are you a refugee?”
+My sensei, [name], He came to me, he has given a hand, he asks, “Are you a refugee?”
 That was hard to hear.
-Yes, I’m a refugee.
+Yes, I am a refugee.

 [i] That was hard to hear?